catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

 instance (using the ``--users <username>:<password>`` argument) it is more than likely that further users will need to be added over time.

-This can be done using the openstack commandline.
-Below we can see two example of how we can add a new user to our *myDB* database.
+This can be done using the OpenStack command line.
+Below we can see two examples of how we can add a new user to our *myDB* database.
 One example creates a user that can access the database from any location.
-This is the same behavior that is displayed when the user is created as part of the initial database instance creation.
+This is the same behaviour that is displayed when the user is created as part of the initial database instance creation.